Grassy Mountain Coal Project: Background

 Alberta has a long history of coal mining, stretching back to the mid 1870s, and mining was vital to Crowsnest Pass throughout the 20th century.
 The last mine in the area closed in 1983.

+The Coal Development Policy for Alberta, enacted in 1976 by then-Alberta premier Peter Lougheed, included a land use classification system that limited coal development thereby protected some of the Rocky Mountains' eastern slopes from coal mining.

 In 2013, Benga Mining acquired the Grassy Mountain property and coal leases from Devon Canada and Consol of Canada who had a 50/50 joint venture.
-In November 2015, Benda submitted an environmental impact assessment to the Alberta Energy Regulator and the Canadian Environmental Assessment Agency.
+In November 2015, Benga submitted an environmental impact assessment to the Alberta Energy Regulator and the Canadian Environmental Assessment Agency.
 In August 2016, an updated environmental impact assessment was lodged, and in October 2017 an integrated application was submitted to the AER.

+In May 2020, then Alberta Environment Minister Jason Nixon announced that the UCP government was rescinding the 1976 Coal Policy to allow for coal exploration and development in the eastern foothills of the Rockies.
+To facilitate economic development, new mining proposals would be dealt with directly by the Alberta Energy Regulator, without the 1976 restrictions.
+From June 2020 through January 2021, with over a million hectares of land newly-opened to coal mining, applications were submitted to AER who issued new leases.

+There was "intense public outcry" to this decision.
+A spring 2021 online survey on open-pit coal mining undertaken by the newly-established Coal Policy Committee showed that the majority of the 25,000 survey respondents had "serious concerns" about the Alberta government's plan for coal mining in environmentally sensitive areas that are also among Alberta's most popular regions.
+In April 2021, then minister Savage immediately halted expansions of some exploratory coal mining projects, and restored the 1976 protections, and established the Coal Policy Committee on March 29, 2021, led by Ron Wallace, to make recommendations on the management of the province's coal resources.